esphome/esphome-docs/components/display/ili9xxx.rst

 displays from the same chip family with ESPHome.
 As this is a somewhat higher resolution display and requires additional pins beyond the basic SPI connections, and a reasonable amount of RAM, it is not well suited for the ESP8266.

-**Note:** use of 16 bit colors requires double the amount of RAM as 8 bit, and may need PSRAM to be available.
+**Note:** use of 16 bit colors requires twice as much RAM as 8 bit, and may need PSRAM to be available.

 .. figure:: images/ili9341-full.jpg
     :align: center